 The price of a debt securities offering will consist of a benchmark rate together with an additional amount (or a 'spread').
-The spread will be determined by each issuer's individual circumstances and based on a number of factors which may include the maturity (or 'tenor') of the debt securities, the credit rating of the issuer, the currency of the debt securities and the trading price of previously issued debt securities.
+The spread will be determined by each issuer's individual circumstances and based on a number of factors which may include, but not limited to, the maturity (or 'tenor') of the debt securities, the credit rating of the issuer, the currency of the debt securities, the trading price of previously issued debt securities, as well as investor demand.
 In addition to the spread, for new issuances there will also be an additional premium to be paid, the amount of which will depend on individual circumstances, but will be based on recent issuance precedents, the sector of the issuer, the tenor and the spread.